 The geometrical arrangement of components located within the PIXE chamber will greatly affect x-ray attenuation, beam energy loss, and bremsstrahlung emissions brought about by secondary electrons.
-Maximum beam penetration into the sample occurs when the beam is perpendicular to the target.
+Maximum beam penetration into the sample will occur when the beam is perpendicular to the target.
 Ideally, the detector would be placed at the same position as the collimator, but this is physically impossible.

-Therefore, the next preferred location for the detector is at 135° to the beam direction because here the intensity of bremsstrahlung background is significantly less than is would be at 90° relative to the direction of the beam [55].
+Therefore, the next preferred location for the detector is at 135° to the beam direction.
+Here the intensity of bremsstrahlung background is significantly less than it would be at 90° relative to the direction of the beam.
+[18]